jet-dev-team/drupal-dockerizer/README.md

 ## Credits

-Drupal Dockerizer was created and is maintained by [Jet.Dev](https://jet.dev/) team.
+Drupal Dockerizer was created and is maintained with :heart: by Drupal Dockerizer team and [Jet.Dev](https://jet.dev/).